Thirty years of development taught me a lot about software but it also wised me up to deception, resentment, sabotage.

-I did my first hiring interviews in 1994 for my Federal project.
-Since then, I've done 200, perhaps 300 of them.
-But today's character, Mr. Harem, was the first to say, "I want to hire a woman".
-It was our first development hire and I asked why but he just shrugged.
-Mr. Harem was new to software and startup companies so I explained that would reduce our candidates by 85%, and almost guarantees we won't hire the best choice.
-And diversity hires come with issues which, as a startup, we probably don't want.
+I've conducted 200, perhaps 300 job interviews since 1994.
+But this character, the Sultan, was the first to specifically request a woman hire.
+I asked why and he shrugged.
+The Sultan was new to software and startups so I explained that reduces our candidates by 85%, and almost guarantees we won't hire the best candidate.